Promotion and Pay

-Head of Department (Chair), Deputy Head of Department, Heads of Divisions (or nominees), Director of Education Strategy and Quality, Director of Postgraduate Studies (DPS), and all Departmental Professors who are available on the date of the Departmental Review Panel.
+Head of Department (Chair), Heads of Divisions (or nominees), Director of Education Strategy and Quality, and the Departmental Professors who are available on the date of the Departmental Review Panel.

 Promotion to Senior Lecturer and Reader:

-Head of Department (Chair), Deputy Head of Department, Heads of Divisions (or nominees), Director of Education Strategy and Quality, Director of Postgraduate Studies (DPS), and the Departmental Professors who is available on the date of the Departmental Review Panel, a selection of non-professorial Academics in the Department.
+Head of Department (Chair), Heads of Divisions (or nominees), Director of Education Strategy and Quality and the Departmental Professors who are available on the date of the Departmental Review Panel, one Reader and one Senior Lecturer.

-In advance of the panel meeting, all Heads of Division will receive a list of staff eligible to apply for promotion.
-At the Panel meeting Heads of Divisions are requested to review and recommend all staff eligible for promotion whether they have applied for promotion or not
+In advance of the Departmental Review Panel meeting, all Heads of Division will receive a list of staff eligible to apply for promotion for their review.

-Applications are reviewed; Heads of Divisions (or sometimes an alternative Academic supporter) presents the candidate’s application to the panel, highlighting the achievements and promotion potential to enable the panel to make a decision, as to whether the application will be departmentally supported.
+At the Department Review Panel all applications are reviewed; Heads of Divisions (or sometimes an alternative Academic supporter) presents their divisional candidate’s application to the panel, highlighting the achievements and promotion potential to enable the panel to make a decision, as to whether the application will be departmentally supported.

-The Departmental Review panel provides each supported candidate with names of two Professors to provide guidance and advice to candidates regarding their promotion and to be responsible for advising the Head of Department on the selection of Departmental referees.
+The Departmental Review panel provides each supported candidate with names of two supporters to provide guidance and advice to candidates regarding their promotion and to be responsible for advising the Head of Department on the selection of Departmental referees.

 Outline Dates for 2023

-18 October 2019 – Formal Memorandum (email) from the Head of Department sent to all eligible Academic and Level C/D Research and eligible staff (applying for Reader or Professor of Education) on the Learning & Teaching Family.
+25 September 2020 – Formal Memorandum (email) from the Head of Department sent to all eligible Academic and Level C/D Research and eligible staff (applying for Reader or Professor of Education) on the Learning & Teaching Family.
 Details of the Academic Promotions procedure and timetable, including relevant attachments and links for further information.

 23 October 2020 – Deadline for submission of DRAFT Application Form including publications list to Karen Pontifex (firstname.lastname@example.org).
 Applications will not be accepted after this date.

 3rd November 2022 – Department Review Panel

-Staff who have applied will be notified as soon as possible after this date as to whether their application is supported by the Panel.
+Staff who have applied will be notified as soon as possible after this date as to whether their application is supported/unsupported by the Panel.